-All students must take a semester cumulative test or do a project.
+All students in grades 7-11 must take a semester cumulative test or do a project.
+Seniors may be exempt from end of the year final tests/projects if they have a cumulative grade of B- or higher in the class and have 9 or fewer absences for the year.
 Scores will count towards the semester grade.
 Physical education, band, and chorus classes are exempt from this requirement.
 Classes will have their semester tests at the end of the semester.